SAET's response to COVID-19

 Making SAET safer

-SAET has implemented a number of measures to minimise risks for the SAET users, staff and attending the Tribunal.
+SAET has implemented a number of measures to minimise risks for the SAET users, staff and members attending the Tribunal.
 Measures include:

 - Minimising the number of people attending SAET in-person by: